 6.10.11 PROPAGATION DELAY (t{PROP})-Because CAN is an arbitrating protocol, the propagation delay must take into account the time required for a signal to make a complete round trip from one module to another and back.
-This translates to the following equation:
+This translates to Equation 4 or 5.